tobiaseriksson/SpringRestAPIWithKeycloak/README.md

-# SpringRestAPIWithKeycloak
+# SpringRestAPI
-Spring based Rest API with Keycloak integration
+Just demo how you would do a simple Spring based API